1 Chronicles 1 – From Adam to Abraham

 a.
 The sons of Shem: From Shem came Elam, who was an ancestor to the Persian peoples; Asshur, who was the father of the Assyrians; Lud was father to the Lydians who lived for a time in Asia Minor; and Aram was father to the Arameans, who we also know as the Syrians.
 Arphaxad was the ancestor to Abram and the Hebrews.

 i.
-Significantly, these included the nations from under which the people of Israel were largely exiled (the Persians).
-As the Chronicler includes lists this sweeping panorama of all the nations as a part of God’s plan, it assured Israel that they were still part of this plan and so were the nations to whom they had been exiled.
+Significantly, the Chronicler included the nations that held Israel in exile (such as the Persians).
+As the Chronicler recorded this sweeping panorama of all the nations as having a part in God’s plan, it assured Israel that they were still part of the LORD’s plan and so were the nations that held them in exile.

 b.
 Uz: Later, a region in Arabia was named after this son of Aram.
 Job came from the land of Uz (Job 1:1).

 i.
 “Uz gave the name of the home of the patriarch Job (Job 1:1), who may thus have been an early Edomite descendant of Esau (cf. Lamentations 4:21).”
 (Payne)

 ii.
 Some think that Jobab is another name for Job, but their names are actually quite different in the Hebrew.
 “Supposed by some to be the same as Job, whose book forms a part of the canon of Scripture.
 But in their names there is no similarity.”
 (Clarke)

 c.
 And Shelah begot Eber: “The name Eber forms the root of ‘Hebrew’; but this patriarch was the ancestor not only of Abraham (v.
 27), but also of a number of other unsettled people, know in ancient history as Habiru or Apiru.”
 (Payne)